forcedotcom/salesforcedx-vscode/docs/_articles/en/getting-started/java-setup.md

 Zulu Java builds are TCK-tested and free to download and use without restrictions.

 1. Navigate to the [Zulu download page](https://www.azul.com/downloads/zulu/)
-1. Select version **11**
+2. Click the **Choose Your Download** button.
+3. Select Java Version **Java 17 (LTS)**.
+4. Select your OS.
+5. Select your Architecture.
-1. Select your OS
+6. Select your Java Package (JDK).
-1. Download the installer
-1. For macOS download the zip or dmg version.
-1. For Windows Download the "11", "JDK", "Client" version.
+7. Download the installer.
-1. Once the file is downloaded open it and complete the installation steps.
+8. Once the file is downloaded open it and complete the installation steps.

 Inside Visual Studio Code, set `salesforcedx-vscode-apex.java.home` to one of the following values.